jitsejan/outfitter/README.md

 # README #

-This repository contains the first version of the Outfitter appplication that I am trying to put together.
+This repository contains the first version of the Outfitter appplication.

 ### What does Outfitter do? ###